 Ideally, dogs should not be eating pickles at all, let alone daily.

-This is not because they are poisonous or dangerous in the immediate term, but rather that the way in which we store and serve pickles is entirely too rich in sodium, vinegar and other long term harmful substances to do our pets any good.
+This is not because they are poisonous or dangerous in the immediate term, but rather that how we store and serve pickles is entirely too rich in sodium, vinegar and other long term harmful substances to do our pets any good.

 It’s here that the most harmful elements of how pickles are served up are found, at least as far as your pooch is concerned.